duizz/duizz/README.md

 # About me

-Passionate about technology since childhood, I've always enjoyed creating and learning
+Passionate about technology since childhood.
+I've always enjoyed creating and learning

 <div>